import pandas as pd

 = (beta_portfolios

-.assign(portfolioapply(lambda y: "high" if y == x["portfolio"].max()
+x[lambda y: "high" if y == x["portfolio"].max()

-.else ("low" if y == x["portfolio"].min()
+else ("low" if y == x["portfolio"].min()

-else y)))
+else y)

-"portfolio in ['low', 'high']")
+)"portfolio in ['low', 'high']")

-.query(="month", columns="portfolio", values="ret")
+.query(="date", columns="portfolio", values="ret")

-.pivot_table(index=lambda x: x["high"] - x["low"])
+.pivot_table(index=lambda x: x["high"]-x["low"])

-.assign(long_short="left", on="month")
+.assign(long_short="left", on="date")

-.merge(factors_ff_monthly, how )
+.merge(factors_ff3_monthly, how )

 Again, the resulting long-short strategy does not exhibit statistically significant returns.